 Many people have found it hard to adapt to the ‘new normal’ of working remotely, sometimes going for long periods of time without seeing anyone in person.
 Some will have had feelings of loneliness or sadness and that can affect their work.

-If employees work individually on a shared project, without understanding what other team members are doing, communication can break down, misunderstandings happen, projects go over-time and over-budget.
+If you work individually on a shared project, without understanding what other team members are doing, communication can break down, misunderstandings happen, projects go over-time and over-budget.
 If you’re working as part of a team on one project, coordination is vital.

-This in-person team-building activity will help your staff to apply critical thinking to problems as a team, allowing them to see each other's strengths and weaknesses.
+This in-person team-building activity will help your co-workers to apply critical thinking to problems as a team, allowing them to see each other's strengths and weaknesses.
 Next time they work together, they’ll have a better understanding of how to distribute the tasks.
 The experience will also open up new channels for communication, as staff have got to know each other better in a relaxed and fun environment.

 Innovation is the key to business success.
 Team building has evolved to combine fun with increased productivity and targeted objectives.
 After a successful team-building activity, professionals will feel valued and wholly involved in working towards the company’s shared goals.